Hevarh1/CarRacing/README.md

 </ul>

 # Running the code
-The Car_Racing.ipynb file is a colab file to run the code can be uploaded to google colab.
+The Car_Racing.ipynb file is a colab file to run and install all the requirements needed to run this code